 - Lamaze Birth Group

 Parenting Education Group

 The parenting education group is a well-needed group for mothers-to-be to develop the competence and confidence they need to care for a child.
 They also receive specialized training to care for newborns who have been affected by narcotics.
 In mothers that are addicted to narcotics, facts show that there is a higher rate of SIDS.
 Since this is the case many mothers are given lessons to learn CPR.
 CPR is a good practice to learn in case your baby or child is in danger and cannot breathe.

 Drug Abuse Education Group

 This educational group therapy for pregnant women is pertinent for both the woman and the baby.
 In this setting, the women are educated on the effect of narcotics on the child they are carrying.
-This topic for addiction group therapy is pertinent to guiding and educating the women on addiction and the causes and effects.
+This topic for addiction group therapy is pertinent to guiding and educating women on addiction and its causes and effects.
 Education is key to getting both the mother and baby healthy.

 This is a crucial addiction group topic.
 This group helps the mothers and mothers-to-be to focus on the care of the children.
 This group spotlights many problems that may arise when rearing children.
 A great aspect of this group helps bring attention to caring for an infant with exposure to narcotics.